Perform Your Best And Make A Good Impression

 Performing at a high level can be both physically and emotionally draining.
-But trying to do so without a good nights rest can make it even harder.
-So let us start this list of do nots with get some sleep, because it’ll drastically improve your performance level.
-Here are some other areas of what not to do at your audition.
+But trying to do so without a good night’s rest can make it even harder.
+Do not stay up late, and get plenty of rest.
+It will drastically improve your performance level.

 Do Not Show Up With Food